Staff Development and Resources for Teachers

 Specialized Training for schools designated person(s):

-The following are free to low cost resources and training for schools who may find these resources useful to their specific needs.
+The following are free to low-cost resources and training for schools that may find these resources useful to their specific needs.
 Schools may designate a person or team to receive training to lead efforts against bullying behavior in schools.

 Target Bullying Intervention Program (T-BIP)

-The T-BIP is a FREE individualized program provided by supervised trained specialists for students ages 7 to 18 years old who are involved in bullying whether that be through victimization, perpetration, or both.
+The T-BIP is a FREE individualized program provided by supervised trained specialists for students ages 7 to 18 years old who are involved in bullying, whether that be through victimization, perpetration, or both.
 The T-BIP is a one-on-one, three-hour cognitive behavioral intervention tailored to specific student concerns.
-T-BIP specialists help to uncover and address involvement in bullying as well as provide specific recommendations informed by assessments.
+T-BIP specialists help uncover and address involvement in bullying and provide specific recommendations based on assessments.
 Recommendations are aimed at stopping bullying involvement and restoring relationships.
-Parent consent and student assent are required before student participation in the T-BIP as de-identified information is used in the Target Bullying Intervention Program Research Study.
+Parent consent and student assent are required before student participation in the T-BIP, as de-identified information is used in the Target Bullying Intervention Program Research Study.

-Training on the T-BIP in collaboration with the Nebraska Department of Education has taken place on two occasions.
+Two occasions have been held for training on the T-BIP in collaboration with the Nebraska Department of Education.
 Talk to your school administrators about implementing the T-BIP in your school or attend a free training.

 Visit the following link for more information or to request a T-BIP intervention visit. https://cehs.unl.edu/empowerment/target-bullying-involvement-program/